 Maritime Accident Attorneys / Boating and cruise ship injuries: Maritime injury law and admiralty law covers boats, cruise ships, tugboats, vessels, recreational boating, barges, captains, crew, Jones Act claims and passengers on any vessel that travels from one place to another by water.
-Maritime law can also include docking accidents and crane mishaps, as well as Jet Ski accidents and other water sport injuries on Florida beaches and intracoastal waterways.
+Maritime law can also include docking accidents and crane mishaps, as well as Jet Ski accidents and other water sports injuries on Florida beaches and Intracoastal waterways.

 BOATING ACCIDENT STATS AND FACTS

 Accidents and injuries happen all too often in Florida waters.
 People are injured or killed on pleasure boats, cruise ships, watercraft and fishing boats all too often.
 With Florida continuing to lead the nation in the number of reported vessels, there is a good reason to believe the number of boating accidents will only increase in the future.